infinum/rails-handbook/Design Patterns/Decorators.md

 **2. Use helper methods**

-Another possibility is putting the methods in helpers:
+Another option is to put the methods in helpers:

 ``` ruby
 module UserHelper